iok-ui/DiSTAP/README.md

 This folder contains four study-specific example scripts and their corresponding analysis subfolders, matching the datasets analysed in the manuscript:

 1. **Light stress study**
+   - Study folder: `study_LightStress`
    - Example script: `example_LightStress.m`
-   - Study folder: `study_LightStress`
+   - Data folder: `study_LightStress/data`
    - Used to generate the panels in Figure 2 of the manuscript.

 2. **Shade avoidance stress study**
+   - Study folder: `study_ShadeAvoidanceStress`
    - Example script: `example_ShadeAvoidanceStress.m`
-   - Study folder: `study_ShadeAvoidanceStress`
+   - Data folder: `study_ShadeAvoidanceStress/data`
    - Used to generate the panels in Figure 3 of the manuscript.

 3. **High temperature stress study**
+   - Study folder: `study_HighTemperatureStress`
    - Example script: `example_HighTemperatureStress.m`
-   - Study folder: `study_HighTemperatureStress`
+   - Data folder: `study_HighTemperatureStress/data`
    - Used to generate the panels in Figure 4 of the manuscript.

 4. **Bacterial stress study**
+   - Study folder: `study_BacterialStress`
    - Example script: `example_BacterialStress_AB.m` and `example_BacterialStress_CS.m`
-   - Study folder: `study_BacterialStress`
+   - Data folder: `study_HighTemperatureStress/data_AB` and `study_HighTemperatureStress/data_CS`
    - Used to generate the panels in Figure 5 of the manuscript.

 Each study folder contains:

 - The original Raman spectra data used in the corresponding plant-stress experiment.
 - Panels generated using the same algorithms and settings as in the manuscript.
-Despite minor VAE stochastic variability, the key patterns remain robust and consistent with the manuscript’s results.
+The exact manuscript figures and trained VAE model are provided in the corresponding `results` folder.
+The example script, using the provided Raman dataset, can reproduce the key patterns and shows that the results are robust and consistent despite the minor stochastic variability inherent to the VAE.

 ## Software requirements